frecklebars/brobotto/README.md

 * will brighten ur day if you type `:)`
 * replies to your `bro`s like the real bro he is
 * says `nice` when he needs to
+* asks for the basis
+* fucking goes
 * is cool B)

 ## but how can I delight in the honor of inviting brobotto to my server??
 easy, click on the [INVITE LINK](https://discordapp.com/api/oauth2/authorize?client_id=597062511929589790&permissions=125952&scope=bot)
 or tell your server admin to do it idk

+### notes
+removed the pokemon feature for a while cos i didnt like it and i wanna make one that uses the [poke api](https://pokeapi.co/)